-The online application will include a Cover Page and Certification and Assurances, which should be completed by the school leader who will become the point of contact for the application.
+The online application will include a Cover Page and Certification and Assurances, which should be completed by the school leader who will become the point of contact for the application, and must include original signatures.

-C. Application Narrative
+C. Subgrant Application Narrative

-The narrative must address, in sequence, each of the following sections:
+The subgrant application narrative must address, in sequence, each of the following sections:

-A. SMART Grant Project Goals

-B. Equity Centered Educational Philosophy, Instructional Practices, and Curriculum

-C. Effectively Serving All Students

-D. Student Academic Achievement & Wellness Standards

-E. Student Demand and Community/Local Support

-F. Staffing and Professional Development Plan

-G. School Leadership and Management
+A. SMART Grant Project Goals B. Equity Centered Educational Philosophy, Instructional Practices, and Curriculum C. Effectively Serving All Students D. Student Academic Achievement & Wellness Standards E. Student Demand and Community/Local Support F. Staffing and Professional Development Plan G. School Leadership and Management

-H. Board Capacity and Governance Structure
+- H. Board Capacity and Governance Structure

-I. Financial Management and Facilities Plan
+- I. Financial Management and Facilities Plan

-J. Priority Points (optional)
+- J. Priority Points (optional)